ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 Depending wether it is signed or not we might need to set the key for validation.
 In our case we need to specify the public key of our asymmetric key pair.
 If we would try to parse the JWS without a key an `IllegalArgumentException` will be thrown.
-Should a wrong public key have been provided a `SignatureException` will be thrown, telling us to **not** trust this JWS.
+Should a wrong public key have been provided a `SignatureException` would be thrown, telling us to **not** trust this JWS.

 If we were to pass our public key in the protected header like we said in the [JWS section](#jws), we should use the `setSigningKeyResolver()` method.
 This custom resolver would read out the "jwk" field from the protected header and return a public key based on the data that was provided.

-Our own `SigningKeyResolver` implementation looks like this:
+Our own `SigningKeyResolver` implementation could look like this:

 {% highlight java %}
     public class ECPublicSigningKeyResolver implements SigningKeyResolver {